Kashmir To Kanyakumari

 Q: Are there adventurous routes to explore?

-A: Adventure enthusiasts can venture through scenic mountain passes, like the Manali-Leh Highway, connecting with the rest of India via Jammu and Punjab, before heading south.
+A: Adventure enthusiasts can venture through scenic mountain passes, like the Manali-Leh Highway, connecting with the rest of India via Jammu and Punjab before heading south.

 Q: What’s an ideal route for those who love coastal landscapes?